Winlaton

-Winlaton is a village situated in the Metropolitan Borough of Gateshead, Tyne and Wear.
-Once in County Durham, it became incorporated into the metropolitan county of Tyne and Wear and Borough of Gateshead in 1974.
+Winlaton is a village situated in the Metropolitan Borough of Gateshead, Tyne and Wear, England.
+Historically in County Durham, it was incorporated into the metropolitan county of Tyne and Wear and Borough of Gateshead in 1974.
 In 2011 the village was absorbed into the Gateshead MBC ward of Winlaton and High Spen.
 The population of this ward at the 2011 census was 8,342.

 Winlaton was once at the centre of the local steel industry.
 Ambrose Crowley, a Quaker nail-manufacturer, moved in 1691 to Winlaton.
 He set up furnaces and forges there and on the River Derwent at Winlaton Mill.
 The river was ideally suitable for tempering steel, as the sword-makers of Shotley Bridge also found.
 Crowley not only produced high-quality nails, but also iron goods such as pots, hinges, wheel-hubs, hatchets and edged tools.
 He could also make heavy forgings, such as chains, pumps, cannon carriages and anchors up to four tons in weight.
 The Crowley works were regarded as the largest manufactory of the kind in Europe.
 The gates for Buckingham Palace were also forged in Winlaton.

 It still has one of the oldest forges remaining in existence, built c1690.

 Winlaton's front street is the village's forefront for shopping, as it has a variety of shops, public houses and takeaways.
 The Winlaton Centre, a local events venue, was built in 1973, and is host to events such as youth clubs and fitness classes.

 There is an Anglican church dedicated to St Paul; St Paul's church was built in the 19th–century.
 There is also a Roman Catholic church, dedicated to St Anne and built in 1962.
 "Coffee Johnny", a local Blaydon celebrity (1829-1900), is buried at St Paul's church graveyard.
 He "...would be an outstanding figure in any crowd.
 Not only was he over six feet six inches and well made (he was a blacksmith at Winlaton), but he was quite a dandy and on special occasions wore a tall white hat."

 On one of the edges of the village is Winlaton Rugby Club, first founded in 1896, they were reformed in 1962 and currently play at Axwell View Playing Fields where a clubhouse was erected the following year after moving in.

+History

+In 1931 the civil parish had a population of 21,837.
+On 1 April 1937 the parish was abolished and merged with Blaydon, Whickham and Stanley.